Course Codes

 BIOL 167 - Introductory Topics

 These courses, while focused on a range of topics, are designed to help students (1) distinguish between scientific inquiry and other modes of inquiry; (2) articulate in general terms the central concepts of biology, including the process of evolution through natural selection; the central role of DNA, RNA, and proteins in living organisms; and the inheritance of genetic information; (3) ask relevant biological questions, develop scientific hypotheses, and design experiments to test hypotheses; and (4) explain the relevance of biological knowledge to society.
 Lab is required, but which lab section you register for is independent of the lecture section.
-Prerequisites: none. (offered every semester)
+Prerequisites: none.
+(Offered every semester.)
+Prerequisite: Juniors and Seniors by permission only.

 chemistry